 Designing an online course can be an overwhelming task at times.
 How do you engage the learner?
-Here are 3 tips you can start using immediately to improve your eLearning
+Here are 3 tips you can start using immediately to create engaging course design and improve your eLearning.

 - Place images in different locations on the screen to draw the learner’s eye to different areas.